stigok/blog.stigok.com/_posts/2018-08-25-nginx-basic-auth-for-all-except-localhost.md

 ## Introduction

-I have a shop order system in a production system where the admin pages are password protected using HTTP Basic Auth.
-However, now I have a program monitoring the service that I want to allow access without having to auth.
+I have a shop order system where some admin pages are password protected using HTTP Basic Auth in nginx.
+Now I want to have a monitoring daemon accessing the admin pages without it having to authenticate itself.

+- The monitoring daemon will be running on localhost
-- If the request comes from the local machine, i.e. `127.0.0.1`, allow without login prompt
+- If the request comes from the loopback device, i.e. `127.0.0.1`, allow without authentication
 - For all other remote addresses require valid credentials with HTTP Basic Auth

 ```